Siddik-1997/Web-Automation-OrangeHRM-LeaveApply-with-Selenium-TestNG/README.md

-# Web Automation on OrangeHRM Website with Selenium TestNG
+# Web Automation on OrangeHRM - Leave Apply - Feature with Selenium TestNG

 ## What is Automation?